OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 Several of those steps can be scripted or automated, as you would see in the examples provided here.
 This basically all you need to get up and running.

-We provide here several sub-directories, from which you will be able to run some provided scripts building several flavors of Nav Servers.
+We provide here **_several sub-directories_**, from which you will be able to run some provided scripts building several flavors of Nav Server flavors.

 They all come with at least 3 files:
 - `builder.sh`, _the one you run_, that will trigger all the required others